kenlowrie/avscript/docs/userdocs.md

 @+[shotlist]
 ##Shotlist

 For convenience, you can list all of the defined shots in a list at the end of your script by using the ***///Shotlist///*** tag.
 This tag must begin on a line of its own, and it is replaced on the fly with all the shots that have been defined up to that point.
+The following shows what it would do for this document:

+///Shotlist///

 @+[debug]
 ##Debugging